PlanckChang/EMAformer/README.md

   </a>
 </p>

-This is the official implementation of the paper, `EMAformer: Enhancing Transformer through Embedding Armor for Time Series Forecasting`, accepted by AAAI 2026.
+This is the official implementation of the paper, [EMAformer: Enhancing Transformer through Embedding Armor for Time Series Forecasting](https://arxiv.org/abs/2511.08396), accepted by AAAI 2026.

-If you are wondering why explicitly modeling inter-channel dependencies might lead to a decline in predictive performance and want to use Transformers for time series analysis, this repository is well-suited for you.
+If you are wondering why explicitly modeling inter-channel dependencies might lead to a decline in predictive performance and want to use Transformers for time series analysis, this repository is well-suited to you.

 ## Updates